Nehareeka/PaymentGateway/README.md

 | 404 | Not Found |
 | 500 | Internal Server Error |

+#### Go to https://github.com/Nehareeka/ServerlessPaymentGateway for a different implementation of this project using AWS lamda and DynamoDB in order to simulate a bank

 #### To Dos:
 Tokenize the request

-Get all transactions within a date range, sorted by success/failure Add Docker support
+Get all transactions within a date range, sorted by success/failure

+Add Docker support